-Because many compact settlements grew up along waterways, they should be protected against flooding and fluvial erosion.
+Because many of Vermont’s existing compact settlements grew up along waterways, promoting compact settlements also requires improved resilience.
+Managing flood and fluvial erosion hazards in Vermont’s compact settlements will be a critical component of a successful climate response.
 Stormwater infrastructure is needed to protect structures and property as well as water quality and can be integrated with public green spaces that provide benefits beyond stormwater management.
 Managing flooding in compact settlements has both upstream and downstream implications, and land use and land conservation policies should address floodwater attenuation and mitigation capacity that anticipates greater flood frequency and intensity.

-New housing should frame public spaces, provide a diversity of housing options for different stages of life, be energy efficient, and safe and comfortable spaces as our climate changes.
+New, infill and redeveloped housing should frame public spaces, provide a diversity of housing options for different stages of life, be energy efficient, and safe and comfortable spaces as our climate changes.
 Connected bicycle, pedestrian and public transit infrastructure should be developed or improved to provide affordable, safe, and healthy ways of getting around that do not require a vehicle.
 Compact settlement-centered microgrids can facilitate renewable energy production, storage, and resilience against outages.
 Similarly, compact settlements can be internet connectivity hubs where both wired and wireless systems can serve a greater concentration of users.
+Physical planning and design can bring all of these elements together to create a vision for the community, serve as the foundation for policy and bylaw development, and inform capital improvement planning and budgeting, including grant and financing strategies.

 Actions

-Increase investment to municipalities for new and expanded water and wastewater facilities to support compact development and reductions in inflow and infiltration into wastewater collection systems.
+Increase investment in municipalities to improve, expand and build new drinking water and wastewater infrastructure to support compact development, including asset management tools to support long-term operation and maintenance.

 Make village centers permanently eligible for the downtown transportation fund that builds infrastructure needed to increase walking, biking and transit.

-Increase Efficiency Vermont's and other weatherization investments, and incentives, for energy efficient projects in buildings located in energy cost-burdened communities and communities with greater concentrations of older buildings, rental property, and low and moderate incomes.
+Increase weatherization investments, and incentives, for energy efficient projects in buildings located in energy cost-burdened communities and communities with greater concentrations of older buildings, rental property, and low and moderate incomes.

 Expand the existing downtown and village tax credit program eligibility to offset the cost to elevate or flood proof existing buildings located in areas with increased flood risks.